Javad-Marnani/DCE_MRI/README.md

 # Machine Learning-based Prediction of Molecular Subtypes of Breast Cancer using DCE-MRI

-This README file provides instructions for accessing and utilizing the data to predict four molecular subtypes of breast cancer using DCE-MRI and machine learning algorithms.
+This README file contains instructions on how to access and utilize the data for predicting four molecular subtypes of breast cancer (Luminal A, Luminal B, HER2+, Triple Negative) using DCE-MRI and machine learning algorithms.
+Additionally, it provides guidance on properly running the codes in the intended order.

 ## Dataset